 In Episode 57 of the Armed Lutheran podcast, Aaron Israel gave us a tip about being prepared for emergencies while we’re in our vehicles.
-I want to add one thing on to his tip.
+I want to add one thing to his tip.
 When you prepare your vehicle and emergency kits for the vehicle be sure to test them out.
 Learn how to use them.
-Make sure you know what to do with those items when you need them.
+Ensure you know what to do with those items when needed.

 When I was a young girl my dad taught me how to change a tire.
-Over the years I’ve needed to change tires a number of times.
-Even one time when I was eight-months pregnant with my daughter.
-It’s an important skill to learn.
-Dad’s, and moms, please teach your daughters, and sons, how to do this.
+Over the years, I’ve needed to change tires several times.
+Even one time when I was eight months pregnant with my daughter.
+It’s an essential skill to learn.
+Dads, and moms, please teach your daughters, and sons, how to do this.

-One day my daughter and I were out hunting in an area where there is not cell service.
+One day my daughter and I were out hunting in an area with no cell service.
 That’s where many of the best hunting spots are.
 We got to our hunting spot before daylight.
-As we unloaded and were preparing our gear I noticed the tire was leaking and going flat.
-I looked at it and with it being so early in the morning and chilly out I said, “Let’s go hunt a while and then we’ll come back and change the tire.”
+As we unloaded and were preparing our gear, I noticed the tire was leaking and going flat.
+I looked at it, and with it being so early in the morning and chilly out, I said, “Let’s go hunt a while and then we’ll come back and change the tire.”

-We hunted the morning, came back and had a snack.
-Then, I pulled out the lug wrench, jack, and other items, and prepared to change the tire.
+We hunted in the morning, came back, and had a snack.
+Then, I pulled out the lug wrench, jack, and other items and prepared to change the tire.
 This is where we ran into a few complications.
 The lug wrench that came with my Toyota Tacoma didn’t fit the lugs on my tire.
 Yep. both were stock items that came with the vehicle.
-Not aftermarket add-ons here.
+No aftermarket add-ons here.
 They didn’t fit.

 This lug wrench was just a single bar.
-When he taught me my dad said, “Get a star, it’s better for leverage.”
+When he taught me, my dad said, “Get a star; it’s better for leverage.”
 Here’s another tip.
-A “star,” also known as a 4-way, is a good thing to have because it fits multiple sized lugs.
+A “star,” also known as a 4-way, is excellent because it fits multiple-sized lugs.

-It’s not fun to hunt where there’s a lot of people.
-We decided to limp the truck out this dusty jeep road far enough to where we could get a couple bars of signal and send a text message.
-We got a message to somebody.
-While we were waiting, a wildlife officer came and asked about our status.
-She got her lug wrench out and it didn’t fit our lugs either.
+It’s not fun to hunt where there are a lot of people.
+We decided to limp the truck out of this dusty jeep road far enough to get a few bars of signal and send a text message.
+We got a message from somebody.
+While waiting, a wildlife officer came and asked about our status.
+She got her lug wrench out, and it didn’t fit our lugs either.

-The moral of the story is, Dads, or moms, pass on these skills.
-Teach your children to self-sufficient and independent.
+The story’s moral is that dads and moms need to pass on these skills.
+Teach your children to be self-sufficient and independent.
 Please, learn how to change a tire.
 Get your gear ready.
 Test the gear before you need it.
 Always be prepared.